2 releases (1 stable)

 let task_registry: Arc<TaskRegistry> = Arc::new(task_registry);

-// Run the Worker, specifying the queue name, number of threads, the task registry, and task poll interval (in seconds).
+// Run the Worker, specifying the queue name, number of threads, the task registry, task poll interval (in seconds), and a database arc clone.

-// (Optional) Run the Scheduler by specifying the scheduler name and interval (in seconds).
+// (Optional) Run the Scheduler by specifying the scheduler name, interval (in seconds), and a database arc clone.

 // Optionally, wait for both the worker and scheduler to finish.
 This will prevent the function from exiting prematurely.